nopnop2002/esp-idf-web-rc-switch/README.md

 There is an example of using the component [here](https://github.com/Molorius/ESP32-Examples).
 It's a great job.

+# Software requirements
+ESP-IDF V4.4/V5.x.
+ESP-IDF V5.0 is required when using ESP32-C2.
+ESP-IDF V5.1 is required when using ESP32-C6.

 # Hardware requirements
 - 315MHz/433MHz ASK Wireless transmitter like this.